HISTORICAL NOTES AND AREA OF ORIGIN

 The fruit chestnut groves grow on basically acid soils, formed on arenaceous or marly arenaceous substrates, at altitudes between 300 and 950 m.s.l.m. and together with the chestnut coppice, they constitute an almost continuous band interposed between the thermophilic oak woods and the beech woods; the same are mostly exposed towards the northern quadrants although there are various stands, generally at relatively high altitudes, facing the southern ones.

-The collection is mainly manual and is carried out on the ground and the conservation technique in “ricciara” is still widespread, i.e. heaps or pits where the still closed beaten urchins are stratified separated by layers of foliage and twigs and final cover with vegetable material to clean the chestnut.
+Harvesting is mainly manual and the conservation technique in “ricciara” is still widespread, ie heaps or pits where the still closed beaten urchins are stratified separated by layers of foliage and twigs and final cover with vegetable material to clean up the chestnut wood.
 The brown ripens slowly in about 1 month and is then ready for consumption and can be kept naturally for about 1 year.
 Another method of preservation is the “cure” a sort of sterilization in water and subsequent drying.
+It is a mediocre quality cultivar used mainly for the production of flour and in chestnut groves at higher and less productive altitudes.